 Most finance teams don’t need more tools.
 They need fewer tabs open.

-You’ve probably felt it: planning that should take hours stretches into days.
+You have probably felt it.
+Planning that should take hours stretches into days.
 Forecasts go stale.
 Reviews turn into reconciliation exercises.
 Everyone wants to move faster, but the tools make it harder.

-Sometimes it does, but often it doesn’t.
+Sometimes it works well.
+Often it creates more friction.
 The real difference is how your team plans, how complex your model is, and who owns it.
-Choosing the right tool is less about feature checklists, and more about how your team thinks, moves, and grows.
+Choosing the right tool depends on how your team thinks, moves, and grows.
+It should support your financial goals rather than just storing numbers.

 Let’s break down what to look for.